simper2025/BadgerClan/README.md

     - [X] Keep track of when people die, to assign ranking
     - [ ] Team with most kills
     - [ ] Most units before final hitpoint loss
+- [ ] For long games either
+    - [ ] shrink the board, push or kill those on the boundries
+    - [ ] slowly kill the units by attrition
+- [ ] for Large games
+    - [ ] introduce fog of war
+    - [ ] allow for concurrent turns
 - [x] Track number of kills
 - [x] Units can act if they have at least 0.1 moves remaining
 - [x] Improve effectiveness of Medpacs, gameengine not giving enough medpacs